 ‘Connecting different links between spaces enhances the sense of rhythm and flow.
 Try using a limited palette of hard materials, or drifting key plants between different areas of planting,’ says Tom.

 Extend your indoor space by dressing your outdoor living area with thoughtful furniture choices and accessories – such as armchairs and cushions.
 Woven rugs, like the jute rugs pictured above, are a great decor option for grassless garden ideas.

-6. Enjoy alfresco mealtimes by creating an outdoor dining area
+18. Enjoy alfesco mealtimes by creating an outdoor dining area

 ‘Start with location,’ says Tom.
 ‘Ask yourself if you want morning or evening sun?
 Do you need shade/prefer to dine in the shade?
 What about proximity to the house?
 You could put the dining terrace at the end of the garden, rather than right outside the house, meaning you go on a journey to get there, making it more of an event and experience.